“I am a parent carer to Luke and Linda. My son is eight years old and has non-verbal autism.”

 I think only carers or special needs parents understand the anxiety around having to deal with that all-time, sometimes it prohibits you from wanting to start something for yourself because you know that your life is unpredictable so it feels good to have someone coaching you and letting you know they will be there at every step to find that employment or that study option.

-I am here, I’m happy and I’m looking forward to the future and where I can from here.
+I am here, I’m happy and I’m looking forward to the future and where I can go from here.
 My children have adapted really well to my changes.
 They are much happier because I’m happier.
-Life as a carer can be chaotic at some time but I feel supported.
+Life as a carer can be chaotic some times but I feel supported.
 You know you can still go after your dreams and do your best.
 You shouldn’t let the situation determine where you go in life.

 Before calling Your Caring Way, I had no direction.
 I just felt that no one understood how hard my life was and is.
 For someone like me, being able to help others, helps me.
 But first I have to look after myself.
 I was first caught in this turmoil like ‘I am not doing enough’, ‘I’m not doing things I used to do before I was a parent’.
 I felt really stuck and didn’t feel like services were really listening.